Developing Language in Nature

 How does nature help develop language?

-Nature walks can spark conversations about the environment and wildlife, fostering a deeper understanding and appreciation of the natural world.
-Children might ask questions about the animals they see or the plants they encounter, leading to meaningful discussions and further language development.
+• Go on a ‘nature walk’ with your child: this can spark conversations about the environment and wildlife, fostering a deeper understanding and appreciation of the natural world – your child might ask questions about the animals they see or the plants they encounter, leading to meaningful discussions and further language development

 Top Tip